Intravenous Infusion Therapy

 A variety of different medications can be used:

-The medications are typically mixed with saline in an IV bag and infused slowly over minutes to hours, depending on the medication and/or protocol being used.
+The most effective medications for neuropathic pain are KETAMINE AND MAGNESIUM.
+Depending on what your specific needs are, the medications are typically mixed with saline in an IV bag and infused slowly over minutes to hours, depending on the medication and/or protocol being used.

 Read More - IV Medications